alimaslax/Immunahw/README.md

 You may need to send a Google Drive or similar link if your email provider doesn't like zipped up javascript files.

 # Updates to Project
+There are several updates I have made to the project described below.
+The application pulls in data from opendata.marland.gov and assess the fiscal year 2015, although it could be easily modified to assess any year that the Api supports (which as of writing this is from FY2008 to FY2019).
+The application has the following features which I will describe further on the [A brief description of what you did] section of this readme.

+Snapshot of features:
+    * Hapi Backend to serve files and take care of routes
+    * Saves opendata query into memory && Adheres to Nominatim API rate limit of 1 request/second
+	* Overly of spending from MaryLand by zipCode on a Leaflet Map (Based on OpeanStreetMap)
+    * Slider to choose number of results shown on the map
+    * Sorted table showing spendature by Zipcode.

+## Building the Docker image

+## Running the Docker container

+## A brief description of what you did
+In this section I will be briefly going over what I did for each of the features I implemented

+* Hapi Backend to serve files and take care of routes There are several changes to our backend.
+I have included the following routes to serve our frontend application:
+ - /assets/{param*} for our pictures and css stylingsheets.
+ - /components/{param*} to serve our modules and components for the app
+ - /controllers.js to serve our controller
+ - /data/{year} ( GET Method ) - route to get the opendata.maryland.gov for the fiscal year specified.
+Transforms that data into a sorted { vendor_zip and amount } array of objects.
+ - /nominatim/{zipcode} ( GET Method ) - route used to query the nominatim API, transforming zipcodes into latitude and longitude.

+* Saves opendata query into memory && Adheres to Nominatim API rate limit of 1 request/second In our controller.js we setup up a service to inject our shared variables into our controllers.
+This allows for global access to different controllers
+(as long as they share a parent module) to the variables.
+In order to modify and get our variables we attach getter and setter functions.
+To adhere to Nominatim's rate limit we set our application to query our Hapi backend once/second.

+* Overly of spending from Maryland by zipCode on a Leaflet Map (Based on OpeanStreetMap) There are several new files and changes
+ -> map.component.html
+     Contains the html template of the module, contains the angular directives that control the behavior of our doms, and attributes.
+ -> map.component.js
+     Declaration of the map component of the module
+ -> map.module.js
+     Declaration of the map module
+ -> controllers.js (MapController)
+     This is the main file that controllers the functionality of the leaflet map as well as quires our Hapi backend.
+On initialization the MapController quires our database for a route that is defined in our backend called '/data/{fiscal_year}'.
+This is where we put in the year we are looking to access.
+     Once our data is retrieved we save the data into memory, and call the function markLocations(data,count,index).
+This method ingests our now modified data from the backend, the number of markers to display, and the index to start from.
+It calls our backend route /nominatim/{zipcode}, which returns the latitude and longitude of our zip code.
+It then dynamically modifies our markers on the map; adding an entry for each item in our data up to the count of the number of markers needed to be displayed.
+The most important part is that IF the zip code is not based in Maryland than it skips over that entry.
+And finally we setup a function that is able to be called from other controllers that resets all markers and then calls markLocations with our saved data from open.maryland.gov.

+* Slider to choose number of results shown on the map A custom slider with a mouseup directive that calls our MarkLocations function from the MapController -> controllers.js (SliderController)
+Defines our starting value for our slider, and makes a function that gets called from our angular directive for the slider.
+This function calls our MapController to redisplay markers based on our slider.

+* Sorted table showing spendature by Zipcode.
+ -> table.component.html
+     Contains the html template of the table module, also contains the angular directives that dynamically populates our table once the data is loaded.
+ -> table.component.js
+     Declaration of the table component of the module -> table.module.js
+     Declaration of table module
+ -> controllers.js (TableController)
+     Our TableController waits to load the scope of our dataTable variable used to populate our bootstrap table.
+It checks every 500 ms if our data from our injected service is loaded.
+If it is, it than simply sets our dataTable to that data.

+## A brief description of how you might improve the project
+Given the time there are several things I would improve on the project

+* Testing and Swagger implementation(E2E, and Unit Testing) For each endpoint on my backend I should be exposing the service to Swagger and testing the endpoint.
+Given more time I would be writing tests for our frontend as well as our backend.

+* Upgrading to the latest Angular and using Typescript By upgrading to the latest angular there is more support for 3rd party library integrations.
+And by using typescript I would simplify the code some more, making it easy to read and debug.
+The benefits of static checking, interfaces, observables, as well as a host of other features make upgrading to typescript beneficial.

+* Functionality of the site.
+Add support to dynamically remove and add markers instead of resting the number of markers on the map to zero each time the slider is changed.
+I would add MDBootstrap to our project, giving it a dynamic and searchable table with all the entries loaded as needed, instead of saving all the data into memory.